Skip to content

 Dig deeper: Combine two of Spain’s cultural greats — tapas and flamenco — during a guided tour, which starts at the city’s very best culinary haunts and ends with a performance of the city’s home-grown artform at an authentic venue.

 Don’t miss: Outside of Seville, you could visit the Royal Andalusian School of Equestrian Art for a performance at these internationally renowned stables.
-We’ll arrange for you to sit in the VIP area to watch how the horses skilfully dance to music, before meeting the riders during the intermission.
+We’ll arrange for you to sit in the VIP area to watch how the horses skillfully dance to music, before meeting the riders during the intermission.

 4. Granada